The certificate to use for client authentication during the SSL handshake.

 To select a private key certificate from a file in PKCS#12 format, select the PFX Store tab.
 The browse button can be used to examine the file system for PKCS#12 (.pfx or .p12) certificates.
 If you wish to examine the certificate, provide the password in the field provided and click on the Open button to examine the file store for certificates present.
 To load a certificate from PEM files, select the PEM tab.
 Like the PFX file selection, you can specify the password and click the Open button to examine the certificates in the PEM store, or you may paste any PEM data stored in memory.

-Regardless of how you selected the certificate, once you hit the OK button, the adapter will attempt to verify that certificate selection.
+Regardless of how you selected the certificate, once you hit the OK button, the task will attempt to verify that certificate selection.
 If successful, the subject of the certificate will be displayed in the property field.
-If the adapter was not able to verify the selection, a dialog box will appear instead detailing the verification error.
+If the task was not able to verify the selection, a dialog box will appear instead detailing the verification error.